Getting comparatist with “Snow White” (DeDisnification, Part 9B)

 Films create an even greater separation of makers and viewers, giving the latter even less possibility for interaction.
 Both story-listening and story-reading give us the opportunity to provide our own visual, oral, emotional, and other elaborations, but film provides these all ready-made for our consumption.

 Strangely, she seems to have an even harsher take than me on the shortcomings of movies.
 I only went so far as to say that there are elements inherent in each medium that uniquely suit it to specific ways of conveying meaning.
-Her statement seems to simply condemn the lack of richness and interactivity of the form generally, but that would be taking her remarks out of context; she’s only arguing that film is probably the worst suited to the telling of folktales.
+Her statement seems to simply condemn the lack of richness and interactivity of the form generally.
+But that would be taking her remarks out of context; she’s only arguing that film is probably the worst suited medium to the telling of folktales.

 Read Subsequent Articles in this Series